• 6:30pm Sunday 16th February 2020 •

 I had been having contractions day & night for weeks, my cervix was soft, but closed & not budging despite our copious attempts to bring on labour..
-I spent so much time on the birth ball as baby was posterior just like his sister & was having a blast headbutting my sciatic nerve for the final weeks!
+I spent every spare moment on the birthing ball as baby was posterior just like his sister & was having a blast headbutting my sciatic nerve for the final weeks!

 So… I was told at my previous appointment that I was low risk & should be able to go home after having the Cooks balloon put in & because my cervix was ‘favourable’ (ha!)
 There was a good chance that it would get me dilating & I could labour at home & come in when I reached my breaking point.
 I really liked this plan & was preparing for this although I packed my bags just in case.

 When we arrived, I was informed that there was zero chance I would be going home tonight & would be admitted to the ward straight after & Allan could walk me in, but as visiting hours were over, he couldn’t hang around.
-I felt my birth plan slipping away & tried to stay calm & positive, but inside I wanted to cry.
+Even though I had no birth plan, it seemed as if my control over any of it was slipping away & tried to stay calm & positive, but inside I wanted to cry.

 It took over 2 hours to get a baseline done on the trace scan that the midwife was happy with as bubs would not stop jumping around!
 The Cooks balloon procedure was pretty quick & although the internal sucked, it wasn’t unbearable, they told me the doc had prescribed some Panadeine forte & Tamazapam to help me sleep & asked if I wanted them now, I’d never had a sleeping pill so had no idea how well it would work, if at all, I downed them & we headed down to Maternity ward around 10:30pm & I said goodbye to Allan & lay down in bed.
 I stared out the window for an hour or so then drifted off to sleep.